OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 1. Register your application with Microsoft Azure, and configure the appropriate Office 365 Exchange Online permissions.
 We'll show you how to do this later.
 2. Install and use CocoaPods to get the Office 365 and ADAL authentication dependencies into your project.
 We'll show you how to do this later.
-3. Enter the Azure app registration specifics (ClientID and RedirectUri) into the Email Peel app.
+3. Enter the Azure app registration specifics (ClientID and RedirectUri) into the project in XCode.

 ## Use CocoaPods to import the O365 iOS SDK
 Note: If you've never used **CocoaPods** before as a dependency manager you'll have to install it prior to getting your Office 365 iOS SDK dependencies into your project.